You may have seen this picture of me and the baby on the Contributors Page of this month’s O, The Oprah Magazine, which is on newsstands now.

 Leone smeared plain yogurt into the sidewalk while the three of us enjoyed a peaceful meal (it’s never peaceful in our house) and traded silly stories.

 I have a not-so-silly column up on BlogHer today, Lessons From a Mother-Daughter Book Club, about one of the children who was absent from dinner.
 If you read it, you’ll understand better why our Shabbat dinner tonight was so easy.
+ETA: This column is no longer available on line but can be accessed here via The WayBack Machine.

 I also have a new wine column published, “In Praise of Pinot Gris,” for the Southern Oregon World of Wine.